Daour211/reading-notes/201/class-03.md

 e.g: color = [ ‘white’, ‘black’, ‘blue’] => this is called array literal

-e.g: color = new Array ( ‘white’, ‘black’, ‘blue’)  this is called array constructor
+e.g: color = new Array ( ‘white’, ‘black’, ‘blue’) => this is called array constructor

 The values in the array considered as numbers and the numbering of the list start with zero “0”.
 To change the value in an array is by specifying the index number of the value. e.g: colo[ 2] = ‘green’

-### Chapter 4:
+### Chapter 4: Decisions & Loops

-Switch: switch statement start with a variable called switch value.
+**Switch**: switch statement start with a variable called *switch value*.
 And there are cases inside the switch statements, each one indicates a possibility for the switch value and each one has its code, the code will run if value matches the case.

 switch (level) {
 case 'One ':